Broken Ankle Recovery Time: Best Treatment & Rehab 2021

 The dangers of not having physical therapy following an ankle fracture are the lack of joint flexibility.

-It is very easy at the beginning to simply start walking differently to take pressure off your ankle, but the problem is that your keep walking that way even after the fracture heals.
+It is very easy to start walking differently to take pressure off your ankle, but the problem is that you keep walking that way even after the fracture heals.

 People may then need further surgery for those issues.